ArtreL/VSYS/README.txt

 To quickly explain our structure:
 Each message consists of a subsequent number, the sender's name and the object.
-Since each user gets their own file, we don't need to save this information.
+Since each user gets their own file, we don't need to save the receiver's name.
 The message is displayed after each object.
-Since messages can have multiple lines, we didn't want to fit them into one line.
+Since messages can have multiple lines, we didn't want to display them in one line.
 Also: readability!

 Before each number you'll find a delimiter, namely "##*##" or "#***#".
 The rest (sender, object and message) is split with "#####".